advanced-rest-client/raml-path-selector/README.md

 This is a navigational element.
 Therefore in narrow view it hides itself from the view.
 When media queries are lower than `narrowWidth` or the `narrow` attribute is set then the path selector render itself as a dropdown list.
-Views that using this element should keep that in mind and set layout accordingly.
-For example it may require to switch from the column to row layout.
+Views that are using this element should keep that in mind and set the layout accordingly.
+For example it may require to switch from `column` to `row` layout.

 ## Styling
 `<raml-path-selector>` provides the following custom properties and mixins for styling: